danielMicallef/xyz.github.io/_posts/2024-09-10-quick-notes.md

+---
+layout: post
+title: Notes on tools I often use
+lead: A quick reference to tools I often use and other tips that I want to keep note of.
+---

 # Quick notes and tools I often use

 I intend to keep this page as a quick reference to tools I often use and other tips that I find useful.
 I'll keep updating it as I go along.